 The training facility is located in a lively area with multiple lunch options in close proximity, e.g. Vapiano (Italian cuisine), Din Hau (Vietnamese cuisine) and various turkish fast food shops, bakeries and cafés with a variety of offerings.
 Supermarkets where you can buy snacks and drinks are also close by.

 We are offfering a social program for participants of the Intercultural Trainer Academy, including activities on the weekend.
 Once you have successfully registered for the Intercultural Trainer Academy, we will keep you informed about the social program.
 You can join in the offered leisure activities or organize your own trips.

 Outside the official class hours (9:00-18:00 from Monday to Thursday, 09:00-15:00 on Friday), you can spend your free time any way you like.
 If you want to organize a social activity on your own or visit friends or family that live nearby, you are free to do so.
-Often participants also organize social gatherings in the evening or on the weekend (e.g. exploring Bremen or traveling to Bremerhaven).
+Often participants also organize social gatherings in the evening or on the weekend (e.g. exploring Hamburg, Bremen and other cities nearby).

-We will give you an emergency number shortly before your arrival to Bremen for questions concerning the Intercultural Trainer Academy.
-For real danger situations, emergency numbers in Germany are the following: Police: 110 │Ambulance and Fire department: 112 │
+We will give you an emergency number shortly before your arrival for questions concerning the Intercultural Trainer Academy.
+For real danger situations, emergency numbers in Germany are the following: Police: 110 │Ambulance and Fire department: 112